Locale-specific checks

 Active custom checks can be filtered in or out in any file checked in lexiQA's Editor using the appropriate toggle filter.
 If there happens to be an overlap between a custom check and one of lexiQA's default checks, then the custom check will take priority as it's user-defined.

-lexiQA uses the most up-to-date Hunspell dictionaries for spellchecking.
+lexiQA uses continuously updated proprietary dictionaries for spellchecking.
 This feature is active by default when creating a new project, however you can deactivate it by using the toggle either before creating a new project or after having created one, in the Project settings page.

 If spellchecking is active, and spelling issues found will be marked with a purple underline in the checked file in lexiQA's Editor.
 When available, the Editor's tooltip will also provide you with suggestions for correcting the spelling issue that has been detected.

-In order to augment the spellchecking capabilities of this feature and reduce the potentially numerous false positives of spelling issues found in a checked file, lexiQA has developed the Untranslatables feature (see below).
+In order to augment these spellchecking capabilities and reduce the potentially numerous false positives of spelling issues found in a checked file, lexiQA has also developed the following Named Entity Recognition feature.

 After a new project has been created, in the Project overview page you can access a stand-alone report containing all the inconsistent segments in your project.
 This applies regardless if the project is made up of only one file or multiple ones - in fact, if there are multiple files in your project, you'll be able to see inconsistencies across all project files in the same place.
 This report is also where you'll be able to fix all these inconsistencies more efficiently.